 Interactions

-The interactions are the core concept of Composable Prompts.
+The interactions are the core concept of Composable.
 Roughly speaking, an interaction is a composition of parametrized prompts which define the task a target LLM is requested to perform.
 In addition, an interaction can define a schema to structure the response of the LLM.

 To understand interactions it is important to understand first the following concepts: